• Skip to primary navigation

 Coconut Cream Frosting

-1. Whisk together coconut cream, maple syrup and vanilla.
+1. Whisk together the coconut cream, maple syrup and vanilla.

-2. Add in tapioca flour, whisk until smooth.
+2. Add in tapioca starch, whisk until smooth.

-3. Refrigerate frosting for 20 minutes or until thickened.
+3. Refrigerate the frosting for 30 minutes or until thickened.

-4. Remove frosting from fridge, stir and then frost cooled cupcakes***
+4. Remove the frosting from fridge, stir a couple times and then frost cooled cupcakes***

 Notes